hercychang/prep-step-1/part2-first_program/your_first_bug.md

 '<main>'`.
 The stack trace essentially lists locations from which the error started.
 The stack trace is especially useful for debugging long, complicated code spread across multiple files.
-For now, it's important to note that the stack trace shows you the the line number (`1` in this case) where the error began.
+For now, it's important to note that the stack trace shows you the line number (`1` in this case) where the error began.

 Consider what the error message tells us about the source of the error.
 The Ruby